mandle420/DCS_Standalone_on_linux/README.md

 There are [two install scripts for standalone](https://lutris.net/games/dcs-world/) on Lutris
 ![Lutris Install Scripts](images/DCS.openbeta.png)
-Standalone Open Beta version is no longer downloadable Select the wine Eagle Dynamics version
+Standalone Open Beta version is no longer downloadable.
+Select the wine Eagle Dynamics version and continue with the install and download.
+This will take some time depending on your connection.
+If you have a backup copy of you dcs folder, you can copy the coremods and mod's folder to the downloads folder in the Program Files\Eagle Dynamics\DCSWorld\_downloads folder to save time.
+Will save about 6 hours on a 10MB connection.

 ### Getting it working with Lutris
 Lutris now does the winetricks so you don't need to do that anymore.